top of page

 It's time for a cure.

-A Next Big Idea Club Must-Read Book for May 2025
+Next Big Idea Club Must-Read Book

 "This riveting, science-based exploration of why we feel pleasure from other people's pain is a must-read for anyone who wants to understand why we hurt each other and what we can do to end the need for revenge."